AdrDeR/CPPwithHVC/README.md

 # CPPwithHVC
-How to use C++ code with Embedded HVC4223F HV Controller This is just the first test how to work with github and to create branches.
+How to use C++ code with Embedded HVC4223F HV Microcontroller This is just the first test how to work with github and to create branches.
 The CPP project for HVC 4223F using the KEIL MDK IDE is useful to understand how to use C++ with this kind of embedded controller.